matthewdrees/matthewdrees.github.io/_posts/2024-11-12-alcohol-discussion-notes.md

 Another good resource listed by the Lincoln High School.

 * Drinking alcohol isn't "normal".
-* Many are coerced into trying it to fit in, socialize, deal with life tranisitions, or deal with emotional pain.
+* Many are coerced into trying it to fit in, socialize, deal with life transitions, or deal with emotional pain.
 * Advice for parents (see link)

 <https://drugfree.org/article/teen-brain-development/>